EditDungeon/RaspiBedrockServer/README.md

 # RaspiBedrockServer
-Script for installing a Minecraft: Bedrock Edition server on the Raspberry Pi and other ARM64 devices
+Script for installing a Minecraft: Bedrock Edition server on the Raspberry Pi and other ARM64 devices.
+It supports any release/preview version of the server software.

 (Only supports ARM64 Debian-based distributions)